Washington DC Weekend Getaway – Best 3 Day Itinerary

 Day 1 – DC Weekend Getaway Begins

-Best Highly-Rated Hotels in Downtown Washington DC
+Highly-Rated Hotels in Downtown Washington DC

-Here’s my list of favorite hotels for easy walking to most of the major attractions, and known for great customer service.
+Here’s my list of favorite hotels for easy walking to most of the major attractions and known for great customer service.

 Mandarin Continental, Washington DC – 5 Star Hotel with Pool & Spa